julienbrg/clair/README.md

 If you have many font files added in the Type CSS file, you don't have to preload all of them.
 You can list a subset of the most important ones in the Config, and let the others load normally.
 As long as at least one font file is in the `files` array, the Type CSS features will be enabled.

-An Example [Type CSS file](/exampleSite/assets/EXAMPLE-TYPE.css) is included in the Example Site assets directory.
+An Example Type CSS file ([EXAMPLE-TYPE.css](https://github.com/jhauraw/axiom/blob/master/exampleSite/assets/EXAMPLE-TYPE.css)) is included in the Example Site assets directory.

 > Note: In `type.css` begin each URL with the `{{ .host }}` variable so that proper paths/URLs are substituted on build.